harvard-edge/QuArch/README.md

 ---

 ## **QuArch Embeddings**
-QuArch provides a visualization of embeddings, which plot how questions and answers relate to one another.
+We provide a visualization of the dataset's embeddings, which plots how the QAs relate to one another.
 The dataset includes **total question distributions** as well as **correctness across models**.
-You can toggle between these two views using the buttons below.
+Our web-based interface allows you to toggle between these two views below.

 ### **📊 Total Question Distribution**
 Plots all questions from the dataset.